mailerlite/mailerlite-api-v2-php-sdk/README.md

 ##### Manual (preferable for shared hostings)

-This way is preferable only if you are using shared hosting.
-You will need to download [this archive](https://drive.google.com/file/d/0B9O59hz9aOucR0xMcERCSjV1b1U/view?usp=sharing), extract it and place its contents in root folder of your project.
+This way is preferable only if you are using shared hosting and do not have a possibility to use Composer.
+You will need to download [this archive](http://bit.ly/ml-php-sdk), extract it and place its contents in root folder of your project.
+The next step is the same as using Composer, you will need to require `vendor/autoload.php` file in your index.php and lets dive in!

 ##Usage examples